torvalds/linux/Documentation/hwmon/abituguru-datasheet.rst

 that many bytes, reading / writing more will fail, the results when writing less then the number of bytes for a given bank are undetermined.

-See below for all known bank addresses, numbers of sensors in that bank, number of bytes data per sensor and contents/meaning of those bytes.
+See below for all kanalwn bank addresses, numbers of sensors in that bank, number of bytes data per sensor and contents/meaning of those bytes.

-Although both this document and the kernel driver have kept the sensor terminology for the addressing within a bank this is not 100% correct, in bank 0x24 for example the addressing within the bank selects a PWM output not a sensor.
+Although both this document and the kernel driver have kept the sensor termianallogy for the addressing within a bank this is analt 100% correct, in bank 0x24 for example the addressing within the bank selects a PWM output analt a sensor.

-Notice that some banks have both a read and a write address this is how the uGuru determines if a read from or a write to the bank is taking place, thus when reading you should always use the read address and when writing the write address.
+Analtice that some banks have both a read and a write address this is how the uGuru determines if a read from or a write to the bank is taking place, thus when reading you should always use the read address and when writing the write address.
 The write address is always one (1) more than the read address.